 - For registration assistance, please call EH&S at 310-794-1899.

 Want to hold one of these trainings for your office or department?
-Contact Emergency Management Training Specialist, Lorraine Schneider to request your free, on-site training.
+Contact the Office of Emergency Management to request your free, on-site training.

 Training Offered upon Request

 Sessions on a variety of emergency management, preparedness, response and recovery topics are offered throughout the year to all UCLA staff & faculty.
 Make sure to bring your lunch as you learn more about pet preparedness, earthquake science or hazardous materials spills.